 cessation of a Long-Term GTA if the User is not party to the Short-Term GTA.

-The Transporter shall notify in writing the Person from the Article 3.7.2 of this Network Code on removal from the Evidence within three (3) Business Days from the cessation of Short-Term GTA or Long-Term GTA, on which day GEDP User Agreement and Balancing Agreement are automatically terminated.
+The Transporter shall notify in writing the Person from the Article 3.7.2 of this Network Code on removal from the Evidence within three (3) Business Days from the cessation of Short-Term GTA or Long-Term GTA, on which day GEDP User Agreement is automatically terminated.

 Cessation of Short-Term GTA and cessation of Long-Term GTA and other agreements is without prejudice to fulfilment of any of contracted obligations that accrued prior to cessation of these agreements.